(Image Credit: TRU/Contributed)

 Apr 15, 2026 | 8:31 AM

-KAMLOOPS — Thompson Rivers University (TRU) and the First Nations Health Authority (FNHA) signed a Memorandum of Understanding (MOU) to improve health outcomes for First Nations communities in B.C. while strengthening culturally informed education and training opportunities.
+KAMLOOPS — Thompson Rivers University (TRU) and the First Nations Health Authority (FNHA) have signed a Memorandum of Understanding (MOU) to improve health outcomes for First Nations communities in B.C. while strengthening culturally informed education and training opportunities.

 According to TRU and the FNHA, the three-year MOU outlines a commitment to co-develop programs, research initiatives and services that align with diverse First Nations perspectives on wellness.
+The two sides also aim to strengthen health human resources in First Nations communities and promote equity and anti-racism in the health care system.

 TRU and the FNHA say the MOU is guided by shared principles, including a commitment to the United Nations Declaration on the Rights of Indigenous Peoples and the Declaration on the Rights of Indigenous Peoples Act, affirming First Nations rights to self-determination, free, prior and informed consent and authority over matters affecting their health, knowledge and communities.